QEF/benchmarks/PHonon/test_1_Quartz36/README.md

-The system is 36 atoms orthorombic super-cell of quartz SiO_2. linear response to homogeneous electric field using norm conserving pseudopotentials, ultrasoft pseudopotentials and the PAW method.Tests response to electric field and atomic displacements.
+The system is 36 atoms orthorombic super-cell of quartz SiO_2. linear response to homogeneous electric field using norm conserving pseudopotentials, ultrasoft pseudopotentials and the PAW method.Tests response to electric field and 1 atomic displacements mode.